leanprover-community/lean-liquid/src/system_of_complexes/FILES.md

 - `truncate.lean` truncates a complex of normed groups (and a system of complexes) by sending `C₀ → C₁ → C₂ → ...` to `(coker (C₀ → C₁)) → C₂ → C₃ → ...`

-- `rescale.lean` (imports `normed_group.rescale`) : a to-be-refactored file which rescales
+- `rescale.lean` (imports `rescale.normed_group`) : rescales the norms on
-  the norms on a system of complexes by a constant factor.
+  a system of complexes by a constant factor.